BMC-CS-113/BMC-CS-113.github.io/labs/Lab01.md

 ### Finishing the lab

-Before leaving the lab, make sure you fill out the attendance sheet and go through your answers with a TA or instructor.
+Before leaving the lab, make sure you go through your answers with a TA or instructor.

 ## 0. CS Lab Machine Setup
 Hopefully you completed Lab00 so far.
 If not, then run the following commands on the terminal